organisciak/dissertation/document/5_design_objective.md

  - _Perceived importance of task_.
 The perceived importance of a task might affect some other factors, such as attentiveness or self-confidence.
  - _Time spent on each task_.
 The time spend on a task does not always translate to an indicator or quality, but might encourage greater numbers of contributions or more decisive contributions when controlled.

-In a moment I'll rein in discussion to a smaller set of design interfaces to test.
-However, an exercise to think through the possibilities afforded to us by the features in the previous section will be helpful.

-Consider this study's image tagging task.
+With these in mind, consider this study's image tagging task.
 How would the contribution change if:

 - Tasks were 100 items long?